MentorNations/Project-Winter-Bootcamp/README.md

 # Project-Winter-Bootcamp
-this is the project for winter bootcamp !
+This is the project for winter bootcamp !
+The deadline : 02/01/2021 !
+Technologie to use : HTML + CSS + Javascript !